 The design of ductless mini-splits allows for more usable space.
 VRF systems are created so that they go unnoticed by the eye and the ear.
 They are compact, light and can be fit into much smaller spaces than traditional AC units.
 Indoor units come in various styles that will fit any design, whether you are getting them in your home or an office building.

 Because ductless mini-split systems have fewer components than traditional systems, the initial equipment costs are significantly reduced.
 Installation costs are also cheaper as easy-to-install mini-splits and smaller refrigerant pipes take less time to set-up.

 VRF mini-splits are designed so that the filters are easily accessible while the wiring and other dangerous components are safely housed, protecting the user as well.
 As product safety begins with installation, VRF systems being easy to install are much safer than traditional AC systems.
 Both outdoor and indoor units are smaller, making them easier and less dangerous to set-up.
 Additionally, if you properly insulate the pipes you will never have to worry about condensation issues or mold.

 Looking for a Reliable San Diego Air Conditioning Company?

-If you are looking to implement VRF-powered air conditioning systems in your home or company contact Carini Heating and Air.
+If you are looking to implement VRF-powered air conditioning systems in your home or company contact Carini Heating, Air and Plumbing.
 We offer the best products, workmanship and customer support and have multiple awards and client testimonials to back it up.
 Call us at (619) 843-0997 or contact us through our website form.